kabbandre/evolution-gaming-scala-bootcamp/README.md

 ### --omaha

-This implementation supports Omaha Holdem Poker.
+This implementation also supports Omaha Holdem Poker.
 To run the program in omaha mode, type:
 ```
 $ sbt
 sbt:scala> run --omaha